dgnsrekt/tradingview-options-reticle/README.md

 2. Export the watchlist into a txt file using TradingView's watchlist export list button.
 3. Open the terminal and change to the directory with the downloaded watchlist txt file.
 4. Install options-reticle command tool with pipx. pipx install tradingview-options-reticle.
-5.Run the command options-reticle download --watchlist {name of watchlist.txt file}.
+5. Run the command options-reticle download --watchlist {name of watchlist.txt file}.
 This will download the options data to an options_data.toml in the same directory as the watchlist txt file.
 6. Run the command options-reticle build --options-data-input-path options_data.toml.
 This will generate the overlay scripts.
 If the watch list has more than 200 ticker symbols, it will generate a separate overlay script for every 200 ticker symbol chunk.
 7. Copy and paste each of the generated overlay scripts one at a time into the Pine Editor on TradingView, then click the Add to Chart button.
 Make sure you copy the entire code.